Teaching your dog to heel (teaching your dog not to pull)

 3. Time to go out and work some more.
 Start in a quiet place without many distractions.
 Use the same equipment as stated above, special treats, 4-6 ft. leash, treat pouch, and clicker if you are cognizant of proper clicker use.
 Start out by trying to reward your dog for the leash being loose, always try to catch your dog doing something right and reward it lavishly and often.
 At this time your dog might start pulling as you are outside and that is a whole lot more interesting than your home or garage.
 As soon as your dog pulls (now the leash is like uncooked spaghetti), you can apply one of the following three solutions.
 Work with these solutions, trying them one at a time, to see which one works best for you and your dog.
 You can also alternate solutions, depending on the situation.

 Solution A for loose leash walking: As soon as that leash becomes taut (and I do mean "as soon as", don't allow yourself to be dragged one single step).
 You are going to STOP WALKING.
 This method is often referred to as "be a tree".
 So when your dog starts to pull, you immediately and abruptly stop and become an immovable object, "be a tree".
 Wait quietly until your dog realizes his pulling cannot move you, and he notices the walk has halted.
-When the dog slackens the leash by coming back near you, or if they turn to look at you (but the leash must be slack, remember) praise, walk, and reward.
+Make some kissy or other interesting sounds to get him back to you.
+When the dog slackens the leash by coming back near you, or if they turn to look at you (but the leash must be slack, remember) click, reward, and walk continues.
 Continue this method with consistency, don't get frustrated and give up, this takes time.
-Engaging your dog with some silly banter ,"Hi baby, are we having fun yet?"," What a pretty pup you are", will help him to look at you more often, and keep him interested in you, (instead of his surroundings).
+Engaging your dog with some silly banter, "Hi baby, are we having fun yet?"," What a pretty pup you are", will help him to look at you more often, and keep him interested in you, (instead of his surroundings).
 This gives you more opportunity to reward him and catch him doing something right.
 If he starts to pull at any time during your banter, please zip those lips or he will think he is being praised for pulling.

 Solution B for loose leash walking: Leash becomes taut, dog is pulling, immediately back up a few steps.
+Be sure to engage your dog with some interesting sounds, I like to make kissy sounds.
+Do not drag your dog, get him to come back to heel position by enticing him back to you with food and silly high pitched baby talk.
 This is often referred to as "penalty yards".
-When dog notices your actions, and stops pulling, praise, continue walking forward again, and treat.
-Continue consistently, same as above, and try to engage your dog to keep him interested in you, and to give you lot's of opportunity to reward him.
+When dog notices your actions, and stops pulling and returns to your side through your actions, praise, click and treat & continue walking forward again.
+Continue consistently, same as above, and try to engage your dog to keep him interested in you, and to give you lot's of opportunity to click and reward him.

-Solution C for loose leash walking: Dog is pulling, leash taut, immediately make an about face turn and walk the other way.
-Do not jerk on the leash at all, simply about turn in the direction away from the dog (so you don't bump into him or the leash), and continue walking.
+Solution C for loose leash walking: Dog is pulling, leash taut, immediately make an about face turn and begin walking the other way.
+Engage your dog with kissy sounds, and get him to come back to you.
+Do not jerk on the leash at all, or drag him, simply about turn in the direction away from the dog (so you don't bump into him or the leash).
 At this point he will not be pulling, so praise, click, reward, while moving.
 Practice, practice, practice.
 Be consistent, and engage your dog.
+Remember to entice him back to heel position, which is at your side, his head or neck lined up with your leg that is closest to him.

 Why these methods to teach loose leash walking work: